 In 2013, our model program site and corporate office located in Salem, Oregon began to be carefully inventoried, packaged, and labeled by our volunteer program alum teams of people with and without Autism.
 This kind of work, change, and loss was difficult for us all and especially so for our alum students with more severe Autism.
 Yet, our slow and methodical preparation process and structured work systems not only eased the way forward, it let us all learn new ways to help people with Autism smoothly transition during big moves and life changes.
 We captured those activities and strategies in detailed visual field work records that we are analyzing and preparing to be shared with the world through future training events locally and in new online projects globally.
 This is an elegant example of how our peace-able mission work in loss has been able to "feed more than two birds with one hand".

-At this same time, we had to adapt plans to relocate our corporate offices and a mobile training unit planned to be nearby in Salem, but which was no longer workable at the time of our move.
-Thankfully, a long term board member offered a venue for our ongoing charitable NPO operation in Portland, Oregon.
+At this same time, we had to adapt goals to relocate our corporate offices and a mobile training unit planned to be nearby in Salem, but which were no longer workable at the time of our move.
+Thankfully, a long term board member offered a venue for our ongoing charitable NPO operations in Portland, Oregon.
 This new main corporate office locale allows us to continue our long-running mission of online outreach in closer proximity to volunteer technical advisors at small cost to us.
 That good luck improved on previous plans by providing a more stable and positive work environment for our "virtual Autism resources" project development on a doable budget--always a good thing for a small chariable NPO.
 (See Our Path Ahead)

 From late 2015 to early 2016, we initiated launch mode for our other remaining mission plan goal of an expansion into Washington state, where we are developing plans